gpCAM is an advanced Gaussian process tool, combined with HPC function optimization.

 A flexible block-MCMC for advanced fully Bayesian training.

-A cost function to make sure measured points will minimize a cost while maximizing knowledge gain.
+A cost function is used to make sure measured points will minimize costs while maximizing knowledge gain.

 All this flexibility means that gpCAM naturally includes the ability for physics awareness and also multi-task learning.